Sunlis/ONI-nerf-electrolyzer/README.md

 ---

+# Crops

+## Waterweed

+Not really worth the effort unless you have mushrooms and a gas range.

+It's not particularly difficult to domesticate, however it is still costly due to the bleach stone requirements.
+Squeaky pufts and a chlorine geyser are necessary to produce waterweed sustainably.

+Raw lettuce isn't very good and the only recipes requiring it are made in the Gas Range.

+## Nosh Bean

+Huge hassle to domesticate for minimal benefit.
+You would only ever do it to flex.

+The ethanol requirements must be supported by an arbor tree farm, you need to keep the farm cool, and for all that hassle, you still have to combine it with pincha peppernut to get a decent morale.

+---

+# Ranching

+## Pufts and Slicksters

+They don't eat gases fast enough, so scaling them up ends up being utterly impractical.

+## Starvation Ranching

+I am uncertain whether I want to make starvation ranching unviable as a food source, particularly for shove voles.

+---

 # Morale Issues

 There are a lot of no-brainer sources of easy morale that make it far too easy to skill up your dupes